KyberNetwork/developer-portal/docs/kyberpro-walkthrough1.md

 ## 2. Add a KyberTestToken/ETH Pair

-Now that we have the Reserve and conversionRates contracts on the testnet, we will now let the conversionrates contract know that it has to manage KTT, which would be to simply addToken.
+Now that we have the Reserve and ConversionRates contracts on the testnet, we will now let the conversionrates contract know that it has to manage KTT, which would be to simply addToken.

-So, in order for us to interact with the reserve and the conversion rates contracts, lets create a JS instance of the contracts and invoke addToken method with some default parameters, using the admin account.
+In order for us to interact with the reserve and the conversion rates contracts, let's create a JS instance of the contracts and invoke addToken method with some default parameters, using the admin account.

 These default parameters determine the limits for per-block or between updates the net amount of each token can be traded.
 For now just use these params and we will review these parameters later on in the walkthrough.